addyosmani/backbone-fundamentals/README.md

     expect(counter).toEqual(1);
 });
 ```
-The above code passes our behavioural expectation as ```counter`` equals 1.
+The above code passes our behavioral expectation as ```counter`` equals 1.
 Notice how easy this was to read the expectation on the last line (you probably grokked it without any explanation).

 Specs are grouped into suites which we describe using Jasmine's ```describe()``` function, again passing a string as a description and a function.
 The name/description for your suite is typically that of the component or module you're testing.